ThioJoe/Thio-Universal-Agent/README.md

 ### Usage Instructions

-Note: You'll need to add your own API key for your AI of choice.
-I'll add local model support when I get the chance.
+Note: Configure the provider you want to use in the Config page.
+ChatGPT, Gemini, and Claude need an API key.
+OpenAI-compatible endpoints can use a custom URL and may omit the key for local or self-hosted services.

 1. Run the compiled executable.
 A local web interface will initialize (default: `http://localhost:51122`).
 2. Navigate to the **Config** menu in the web UI.
-3. Enter your required API key (e.g., Google Gemini) and adjust any desired operational parameters (model, temperature, coordinate mode).
+3. Choose your provider and configure its settings.
+For ChatGPT, Gemini, and Claude, enter your API key.
+For OpenAI-compatible services, enter the chat-completions endpoint URL and optionally an API key, then adjust any desired operational parameters (model, temperature, coordinate mode).
   - **Human Control Only Mode is enabled by default** near the top of Config.
 Leave it on if you want guided/manual control, or turn it off if you want the agent to click and type autonomously.
 Click **Save to browser**.
 4. Navigate to the **Agent Control** panel.
 The page shows a prominent Human Control Mode status banner so you can confirm whether the run will be guided or autonomous before starting.
 5. Select a target monitor, enter your task directive in the **Goal** field, and click **Start**.